 Author: H. Naik Dharavath (University of Wisconsin–Stout)

-How to Cite: Dharavath, H. N. (2004) “Identification of the Skills Needed by Workers in Various Segments of the Graphic Communications Industry”, The Journal of Technology, Management, and Applied Engineering.
-20(3).
+How to Cite: Dharavath, H. N. (2006) “Analysis of Newsprint Color Reproduction within the Newspaper Association of America Solid Ink Density and Color Gamut Standards”, The Journal of Technology, Management, and Applied Engineering.
+22(4).